 Who is David Pham?

 I am a senior data privacy engineer at a newspaper here in Washington, DC.
 I'm a self-taught web developer.
-I did not studied computer science, rather I purused history and sociology.
-I was talented in understanding people over time, and group behavior of people.
-I find myself in tech through many late nights of tinkering in wordpess, php, javascript, angularJS, jquery, react, html, and css.
-My success is really through others's help, support, and mentorship that I made it as a professional engineer.
+I have a non-traditional background.
+Instead of studying computer science or journalism, I pursued history and sociology.
+I kind of think history is a way to understanding people over time, and sociology is seeing group behavior of people in respects the systems we've built.
+I find myself in tech through many late nights of tinkering in Wordpress, php, javascript, angularJS, jQuery, react, html, and css.
+My success is really through others' help, support, and mentorship that I made it as a professional engineer.

 My wife and children bring immeasurable joy to my life.
 I am constantly amazed by the capacity to love and be loved by them.
 I am grateful for their presence every single day.
 I really love being a father, a role i didn't know I'd be good at or enjoy as much as I do.